Reducing methane emissions

 Collaboration with others

-Working together is essential in bringing methane emissions down globally.
+Working together is essential to reducing global methane emissions.
 Achieving the goals of the Paris Agreement and net zero by 2050 require significant efforts from across society, including from governments, companies and individuals.

 Equinor is engaged in a number of initiatives to increase action in methane management, including: